Cronnay/vsd/readme.md

 `cd vsd/`
 `cargo build`

-To have it in your $PATH - run `cargo install --file .`
+To have it in your $PATH - run `cargo install --path .`

 ## Examples